carolinan/wp-block-styles/README.md

 # How to use

-To test all the blocks, you do not need to download the entire project.
+To test all the block styles, you do not need to download the entire project.
 Instead download the following files from the main directory:

 wp-block-styles.php, all-block-styles.css, all-block-styles.js.